massaillon/setup-and-mobile-version-skeleton/README.md

 Usage

-This is my Fourth project in Microverse program.This project aim at practicing the below :
+This is my Fifth project in Microverse program.This project aim at practicing the below :

-- Create UIs adaptable to different screen sizes using media queries
+- Use GitHub Pages to deploy web pages.
-- Parse a Figma design to create a UI.
+- Demonstrate ability to ask clarifying questions about ambiguous requirements.

 👤 Author